 Also, I’m planning on building drawers and I didn’t want to try to build them into what was there.
 It’s really important that the cabinet be square!

 I had all kinds of grand ideas.
-But after taping off my design plan, I decided that my closet isn’t wide enough for protruding wardrobes.
+But after taping off one design plan, I decided that my closet isn’t wide enough for protruding wardrobes.

 I have about 30 closet inspiration pictures I have in my “Closets” board on Pinterest.
 I haven’t actually decided on my final plan but I wanted to make some progress while I continued to stew over it.
-On Monday I started tearing it all out on Monday but I’m making sloooooooow progress.
+On Monday I started tearing it all out but I’m making sloooooooow progress.
 Partly because I haven’t actually had a whole lot of time to tear out the closet.

 (Searching for tools, trips to the DMV …)